primer/octicons/README.md

 2. Run the command `script/bootstrap`.
 This will install any necessary dependencies for generating the Octicons font and SVGs.
 3. Run the command `grunt`.
 Running the grunt task will generate the font and SVGs, placing them in the `/build/` directory.

+## Publishing

+If you have access to publish this repository, these are the steps to publishing.
+In you need access, contact [#design-systems](https://github.slack.com/archives/design-systems).

+1. Update the [CHANGELOG.md](./CHANGELOG.md) with relevant version number and any updates made to the repository.
+2. `npm version <newversion>` Run [npm version](https://docs.npmjs.com/cli/version) inputing the relevant version type.
+The versioning is [semver](http://semver.org/), so version appropriately based on what has changed.
+3. `npm publish` This will publish the new version to npmjs.org
+4. `git push && git push --tags` Push all these changes to origin.

 ## License

 (c) 2012-2016 GitHub, Inc.